min2ha/ukwa-site/content/target/14262/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Scottish Labour's Submission to the Smith Commission

 <p>Statement to the Smith Commission, on the future devolution of powers to Scottish Parliament, from Scottish Labour, October 2014.</p>